Bridging Gaps in Natural Language Processing for Yor\`ub\'a: A Systematic Review of a Decade of Progress and Prospects: Results and Interpretations

 \textbf{W\'{U}R\`{A}}: W\'{U}R\`{A} \cite{oladipo2023_better} presents a new high-quality multilingual pre-training corpus for African languages, with Yor\`{u}b\'{a} greatly emphasised.
 The dataset is $\approx 30$GB for all languages and $\approx 19$GB for African languages.
 Downstream tasks ranging from MT, summarization, cross-lingual question answering, and text classification were built on the corpora to enable empirical analysis for related future studies. \\

 \textbf{YFACC}: YFACC \cite{olaleye2023_yfacc} connected speech with visual representations in the dataset comprising spoken captions in Yor\`{u}b\'{a} language for $6,000$ Flickr\footnote{\url{https://www.flickr.com}} images.
 The audio captions also utilised single-speaker recording to ensure consistency in the audio data.
 Moreover, it includes cross-lingual pairing, whereby images are tagged with English visual labels and paired with Yor\`{u}b\'{a} speech, permitting cross-lingual applications.
 The empirical analysis is also catered for by developing a baseline cross-lingual model.
-Ultimately, this dataset addressed the dearth of visually-grounded speech datasets in low-resource languages, essentially focusing on Yor\`{u}b\'{a} language.
-Furthermore, it provides a new benchmark for visually-grounded speech models in low-resource language settings. \\
+Ultimately, this dataset addressed the dearth of visually-grounded speech datasets and a new benchmark in low-resource languages, specifically the Yor\`{u}b\'{a} language. \\

-\textbf{Yor\`{u}b\'{a} Speech Corpus}: An open-source speech dataset exclusively for Yor\`{u}b\'{a} developed in \cite{developing_yoruba_corpus}.
-This corpus comprises over $4$ hours of $48 kHz$ recordings from $36$ male and female volunteers.
+\textbf{Yor\`{u}b\'{a} Speech Corpus}: This contains an open-source speech dataset exclusively for Yor\`{u}b\'{a} \cite{developing_yoruba_corpus}.
+This corpus comprises over $4$ hours of recordings from $36$ male and female volunteers.
 It also includes transcriptions with disfluency annotations and full diacritization, essential for pronunciation and lexical disambiguation.
 Moreover, the dataset was tested in a statistical parametric speech synthesis (SPSS) for evaluation purposes and compared with related corpora in the same domain.
-The corpus will support TTS, ASR, and speech-to-speech translation, contributing to West African corpus linguistics.\\
+The corpus supports TTS, ASR, and speech-to-speech translation, contributing to West African corpus linguistics.\\

 \textbf{Yor\`{u}b\'{a} Treebank (YTB)}: YTB \cite{ishola2020_yoruba_dependency_treebank} boasts of the first-tree bank in Yor\`{u}b\'{a} language.
 It contains manually annotated Yor\`{u}b\'{a} Bible sections and is relevant for investigating dependency analysis in the language. \\